tc39/proposal-module-declarations/README.md

 Each module fragment contained in a JS module is "top level":

-- Syntactically, they can only be declared as a top-level statement of a module, not within another construct.
+- Syntactically, module fragments can only be declared as a top-level statement of a module, not within another construct.
-- They are available outside of the module they are contained in (by providing a module specifier with the appropriate context).
+- Module fragments are available outside of the module they are contained in (by using the full URL preceding the `#`).
+(See also [#4](https://github.com/littledan/proposal-module-fragments/issues/4) for the possibility of non-exported module fragments)
-- Each bundled module contained in the module bundle has its own top-level lexical scope.
+- Each module fragment has its own top-level lexical scope.
 There is no shared scope.

-Like other modules, the host is required to return back the same value of that module when it is imported, or an error.
+Within a particular Realm (e.g., HTML document), if a module fragment is imported multiple times, the same module "instance" is returned, just like with modules declared in separate JS files.
+In other words, module fragments are singletons.

 ## HTML integration